Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_3/readme.md

   $ show

   ```
-  :buld: Here an asynchronous reset D flip-flop is generated with input `d` always `1'b1'.
+  :bulb: Here an asynchronous reset D flip-flop is generated with input `d` always `1'b1'.

-  :buld: It is not an example of `sequential constant` optimization.
+  :bulb: It is not an example of `sequential constant` optimization.

   ### :microscope: Lab-6: Compare hierarchical and flat synthesis
   :zap: Hierarchial vs Flat netlist